secretstartups/handbook/content/handbook/security/engaging-with-security.md

 1. Optionally add a comment that explains the CVSS.
 1. Edit the Confidentiality of the issue and set it to Public

-To facilitate this process the [GitLab Security Bot](https://gitlab.com/gitlab-com/gl-security/engineering-and-research/automation-team/appsec-escalator) comments on confidential issues 30 days after issue closure when they are not labelled `~keep confidential`.
+To facilitate this process the [GitLab Security Bot](https://gitlab.com/gitlab-com/gl-security/engineering-and-research/automation-team/appsec-escalator) comments on confidential issues 30 days after issue closure when they are not labeled `~keep confidential`.

 ### Handling Disruptive Researcher Activity